 The beach is over 10km long, sandy and in some places more than 50m wide.
 It’s mostly organized and those parts are packed with beach umbrellas and chairs, toys for children and water sports.
 There are parts that are not organized and ideal for those who want peace and quiet during their vacation.
 In the city, along the beach, spreads wide, beautifully landscaped promenade with trees, lush greenery, flowers, fountains, parks for children and adults, garden restaurants, taverns and cafes.
-Riva is around 4km long with two pedestrian zones.
+The promenade is about 4km long, with two pedestrian zones.

 Asprovalta has a small marina, karting tracks, tennis court and beach volleyball.
 The town offers everything you need for a perfect holiday.
-Beautiful sandy beach, rich content for children and for adults, a lot of favorable places for shopping, cafes, restaurants, large supermarkets (Carrefour, Lidl) great promenade, lots of greenery and shade for hot summer days, a large choice of accommodation.
-It has a health center, a large number of medical and veterinary clinic, a post office, several banks, a pharmacy, a rent-a-car and rent-a-bike agency.
+Beautiful sandy beach, rich content for children and for adults, a lot of favourable places for shopping, cafes, restaurants, large supermarkets (Carrefour, Lidl), great promenade, lots of greenery and shade for hot summer days, a large choice of accommodation.
+It has a health centre, a large number of a medical and veterinary clinic, a post office, several banks, a pharmacy, a rent-a-car and rent-a-bike agency.

 From Asprovalta you can arrange a trip to the famous cave Alistrati (45km away) full of stalagmites and stalactites.
 One of the most famous archaeological sites in Greece, Philipi, is situated 65m from Asprovalta.
 If you’re spending your summer vacation in Asprovalta, do not miss a tour of Stagira, Aristotle’s birthplace, where you can visit the theme park in a place where it used to be Aristotle’s house.
-The park is located on a hill offering a magnificent view of the Jerisos and Mount Athos.
+The park is located on a hill offering a magnificent view of the Ierisos and Mount Athos.
 You can also visit Kavala and its delightful old town.

 Asprovalta adorns the famous nunnery of St. Lydia.
 It is an imposing building overlooking the city.
 Sisterhood of the monastery is known for his humanitarian work, and within the monastery is seated one of the largest humanitarian organizations in Greece.
-As part of this missionary center is state of the art printing room where are printed editions of almost all the Hilendar monastery.
-Monastery has also founded very listened-to radio station Lidia Filipisia and TV station 4E.
-Just a few know that for several times this monastery has hosted several times thousands of children from Serbia and the Republic of Srpska and Kosovo and Metohija, as part of its humanitarian work.
+As part of this missionary centre, there’s a state of the art printing room where are printed editions of almost all the Hilandar monastery.
+The monastery has also founded very listened-to radio station Lidia Filipisia and TV station 4E.
+Just a few know that for several times this monastery has hosted thousands of children from Serbia, the Republic of Srpska and Kosovo and Metohija, as part of its humanitarian work.

-In the early nineteen-nineties from the monastery were organized convoys of aid to the people of Serbia, donors and foster for war orphans and provided scholarships to students.
+In the early nineteen-nineties, the monastery have organized convoys of aid to the people of Serbia, donors and foster for war orphans and provided scholarships to students.